-THOUGHT HE HEARD THUMPING ENGINES.
+pinned down on a slab in a lumber mill, a whirring sound ringing in his ears.
 He couldn't move and his leg hurt like hell.
-In his dream he was pinned down on a slab in a wood mill.
-The saw blade was advancing and starting to cut his left leg to shreds.
+In his foggy mind the advancing saw blade started to cut his left leg to shreds.
 "Yeouw!"